 Keep your goals in check: You should be working out and eating healthily so that you can have a better life - it should not take over your entire life.
 Having six pack abs or a toned-looking stomach does not necessarily mean you're fit.
 Not all of us are meant to have low enough body fat to have an incredibly toned stomach - and some people may actually find that their health may begin to suffer if they get their body fat down that low.
 My main point is; fitness looks different on each of us; don't compare yourself to others, and don't ever put appearance related goals higher on the priority list than your health.

 Why are so many people still confused about this?
-I would not doubt that a lot of it comes down to the large number of trainers that are still perpetuating bad information.
+I would not doubt that a lot of it comes down to the large number of trainers and online influencers that are still perpetuating bad information.
 A lot of times it feels like misinformation is really much easier to come by than good information.
 Be a smart consumer, and make sure that you are not trusting your health to someone who knows very little about health/fitness/nutrition.
 Related: Top 10 Signs of a Bad Personal Trainer

 Have you ever made changes in your diet and exercise habits that made a significant change in your body fat?
 What worked for you?